-days of the Mughals, commerce is everywhere: astrologers set up their charts on the pavement; shoemakers squat and repair sandals; sidewalk photographers with old box cameras take pictures for a small fee; medicine booths conceal doctors attending to patients; and oversize teeth grin from the windows of dentists' offices.
+the Mughals, commerce is everywhere: astrologers set up their charts on the pavement; shoemakers squat and repair sandals; sidewalk photographers with old box cameras take pictures for a small fee; medicine booths conceal doctors attending to patients; and oversize teeth grin from the windows of dentists' offices.
 Peer through a portico, and you might see men getting shaved, silver being hammered into paper-thin edible sheets, or any other conceivable form of commerce.
 While the scenes may seem archaic, the shopping is exactly where it's supposed to be so make sure you carry cash (safely tucked about your person).
-The stores in tinsel-filled Kinari Bazaar and Dariba Kalan, with its jewelry and gemstones, will make you want to empty your wallet.
-Also, lining just about every alley are the famous halwais, or "sweets-maker."
+The stores in tinsel-filled Kinari Bazaar and Dariba Kalan, with its jewelry and gemstones, may make you want to empty your wallet.
+Also, lining just about every alley are the famous halwais, a group of sweets-makers.
 Everything from staples such as fried orange jalebis to even more exotic confections is sold.
 Vendors can be found Monday to Saturday from 9 am to 7 pm at Dariba Kalan.

 East–west artery from Red Fort 1.5 km (1 mile) west to Fatehpuri Masjid, Delhi, India